View of a quad with bikes and a window with the university's crest

 You will be expected to read quite extensively for seminars and supervisions, and also view films.

-Academics who teach on the course have previously included:
+Academics who teach on the course (the exact mix will change from year to year):

 • Professor Andrew Klevan (Convenor)